frappe/erpnext/erpnext/docs/user/manual/en/accounts/managing-fixed-assets.md

 	- Double Declining Method: An accelerated method of depreciation, it results in higher depreciation expense in the earlier years of ownership.
 8. Number of Depreciations: The number of depreciations during the useful life.
 In case of existing assets which are partially depreciated, mention the number of pending depreciations.
 9. Number of Months in a Period: The number of months between two depreciations.
 10. Next Depreciation Date: Mention the next depreciation date, even if it is the first one.
+If depreciation already completed, leave it blank.

 ### Depreciations